Skip to content

 • "The Barber of Seville" MN Opera (Southwest)

+NOTE: We are currently accepting names on the waitlist.
 MUSIC BY GIOACHINO ROSSINI LYRICS BY CESARE STERBINI Where love is concerned, too much is not even enough.
 Rosina is young, clever, and wealthy, but her greedy guardian desires her and her fortune for himself.
 Using her wits to outsmart him and find her true love, she enlists Figaro, the mischievous and well-connected local barber, who has more than a few tricks up his sleeve.
 Plans go awry (resulting in several close shaves) against the backdrop of Gioachino Rossini’s iconic score as romance and a little old-fashioned trickery combine in one of the best-loved comedies of all time.
 Sung in Italian with English captions projected above the stage.
 Optional educational lecture one hour before the performance.
 Performance held at The Ordway.
 Register online or call 612.668.3000.
 Only transfers available after April 5th.

 • "Upstream" Climate Resilience Interactive Performance (Southwest)